Treaty of Union

-This position is rejected by David Walker, who argues that its treaty status is 'amply evidenced' by previous legislation, that the Articles and other legislation refer to it as a "treaty".
+The Treaty details were agreed on 22 July 1706, and separate Acts of Union were then passed by the parliaments of England and Scotland to put the agreed Articles into effect.
+The Treaty of Union was eventually passed in the Parliament of Scotland.
+The first Parliament of Scotland was a unicameral Parliament that was first mentioned on record in the 13th century, when a meeting took place in Kirkliston in 1235.
+The Parliament met until "prorogued sine die" following months of intense debate, with 110 voting in favour for the treaty to 67 against.
+The passing of the vote has been described as a vote "to end Scotland's independence".

+The political union took effect on 1st May 1707, when the Lord Chancellor of Scotland James Ogilvy, 4th Earl of Findlater, prorogued (to discontinue a session of a parliament without dissolving it) sine die (Latin for “without day”; something done sine die has no definite date to resume) the Parliament of Scotland with the words "there’s ane end of ane auld sang" whilst the church bells of St Giles' Cathedral played the tune Why should I feel so sad on my wedding day?

 Background

+Union of the Crowns (1603)

 Queen Elizabeth I of England and Ireland, last monarch of the Tudor dynasty, died without issue on 24 March 1603, and the throne fell at once (and uncontroversially) to her first cousin twice removed, James VI of Scotland, a member of the House of Stuart and the only son of Mary, Queen of Scots.
 By the Union of the Crowns in 1603 he assumed the throne of the Kingdom of England and the Kingdom of Ireland as King James I. This personal union lessened the constant English fears of Scottish cooperation with France in a feared French invasion of England.
 After this personal union, the new monarch, James I and VI, sought to unite the Kingdom of Scotland and the Kingdom of England into a state which he referred to as "Great Britain".
 Nevertheless, Acts of Parliament attempting to unite the two countries failed in 1606, 1667, and 1689.

+The 1688 Glorious Revolution angered many in Scotland as a result of the decision made by the Parliament of England to declare that James VII & II had "abandoned his kingdoms".
+There were feelings of discontent in Scotland, with many seeing the new monarchs William III and Mary II as inheriting the Scots throne without consent, which led to groups in the Highlands of Scotland organising resistance and later forming a significant portion of the Jacobite movement.